Setting up your computers

 DL / LiU - Dial Lines and Lines in Use - this tells you how many lines the dialer is using for this campaign.
 DL is the line ratio - the number of lines being used for each available agent.
 Lines in Use is the total number of lines currently in use.

-Cn / CnR - how many calls the has dialer connected through to the agents.
+Cn / CnR - how many calls have been answered (including answering machines and other calls that the system handles).
 Cn is the total number and CnR is the percentage of the total number of calls dialed.

 C / CR - how many contacts the agents have made - C is the total number and CR is the percentage of all connects that became contacts.
 Your account can be configured to specify which call dispositions are counted as contacts; the default setup is to count any yes-no-undecided-refused response to the first question as a contact.

 H - calls on hold.
-On outbound dialing, not relevant (occasionally shows a small number above zero, as calls are being handed off to agents).
+On outbound calling, not relevant (occasionally shows a small number above zero, as calls are being handed off to agents).

 Total - this is the total number of calls dialed since the campaign was started for this session.